ashishtayal89/learngit/README.md

 - How to merge 2 branches (Merge cat branch into master branch)?
 	1. Move to the master branch using ```git checkout master```.
 	2. Do ```git merge cat```.
 Please have a look at the image below for better understanding.
 	3. Now we can just go and delete the cat branch using ```git branch -d cat```.
-As you can see in the below image that after deleting the cat branch the commit of the cat branch is moved to the master branch and so there is not extra merge commit in this master branch.
+As you can see in the below image that after deleting the cat branch the commit of the cat branch is moved to the master branch and so there is not extra merge commit in this master branch.This is a fast-forwarding commit.
 <img width="623" alt="screen shot 2018-08-25 at 11 35 55 pm" src="https://user-images.githubusercontent.com/12914629/44621218-b1cca980-a8bf-11e8-93b6-1d42792f08a9.png">
 <img width="606" alt="screen shot 2018-08-26 at 12 02 57 am" src="https://user-images.githubusercontent.com/12914629/44621399-6ae0b300-a8c3-11e8-8240-5ca1b5c9101c.png">

 - What is fast-forwanding?

 When we 1 or multiple commits on 1 branch and nothing on the other branch, it becomes very easy for the git to merge these branches and therefore it fastforwards the merging process.

 - Everytime we do a commit our HEAD moves with it and always remains on the last commit until moved manualy.